 Will God Prove He Exists?

-Before I get to Revelation's answer, let me share what Christians who I asked said.
-I asked for opinions on Facebook and, as is often the case, was surprised at what some people shared.
-Here's a sample of the typical and interesting responses
+Before I get to Revelation's answer, let me share what Christians who I asked about this topic said.
+I asked on Facebook and, as is often the case, was surprised at what some shared.
+Here's a sample of the typical and interesting responses.

 - “The Rapture”